cncf/wg-serverless/workflow/spec/spec.md

 }
 ```

-Each state can explicitly "catch" runtime errors via its "onError" property.
+Each task can explicitly "catch" runtime errors via its "onError" property.
 This property includes one or more
-definitions matching the error object properties and defining a transition to a workflow state representing the
+definitions matching the error object properties and defining a transition to a workflow task representing the
 workflow execution flow in case of that particular error.

-Let's take a look an an example "onError" definition inside a state:
+Let's take a look an an example "onError" definition inside a task:

 <table>
 <tr>